LyubomirNachev/VFD20-1303/README.md

 # VFD20-1303
-Schematic symbol and guide on the usage of an vacuum fluorescent display (VFD)
+Schematic symbol and guide on the usage of a vacuum fluorescent display (VFD)

 <img src="./img3.jpg" alt="Alt text" title="IRL example connection">